Kitware/CMake/Help/command/if.rst

  component effectively truncates the string at that point.

 ``if(<variable|string> VERSION_LESS_EQUAL <variable|string>)``
+ .. versionadded:: 3.7
   Component-wise integer version number comparison (version format is ``major[.minor[.patch[.tweak]]]``, omitted components are treated as zero).
   Any non-integer version component or non-integer trailing part of a version component effectively truncates the string at that point.

 ``if(<variable|string> VERSION_GREATER_EQUAL <variable|string>)``
+ .. versionadded:: 3.7
   Component-wise integer version number comparison (version format is ``major[.minor[.patch[.tweak]]]``, omitted components are treated as zero).
   Any non-integer version component or non-integer trailing part of a version component effectively truncates the string at that point.

 ``if(<variable|string> IN_LIST <variable>)``
+ .. versionadded:: 3.3
   True if the given element is contained in the named list variable.

 ``if(DEFINED <name>|CACHE{<name>}|ENV{<name>})``
  True if a variable, cache variable or environment variable with given ``<name>`` is defined.
 The value of the variable does not matter.
 Note that macro arguments are not variables.

+ .. versionadded:: 3.14
+  Added support for ``CACHE{<name>}`` variables.

 ``if((condition) AND (condition OR (condition)))``
  The conditions inside the parenthesis are evaluated first and then